Carl E. Bailey: Political career

-Bailey's lieutenant governor was also named "Bailey" (Robert L. Bailey).
+Bailey's lieutenant governor was also named "Bailey" (Robert B. Bailey).
 The Bailey administration developed a library and retirement system and established the state's first agricultural experiment station at Batesville.
 During his term, the Department of Public Welfare was founded and Arkansas was made eligible for federal welfare programs.
 Bailey supported U.S. President Franklin Delano Roosevelt's New Deal programs.
 During Bailey's term, the Arkansas State Police was created and the first civil service laws in the American South were enacted.

 After U.S. Senator Joseph Taylor Robinson died in office in 1937, Bailey attempted to take the seat himself.
 He was chosen as the Democratic nominee by the state party convention, which he controlled.
 However, he had promised when running for governor that he would place such nominations to a vote of the people.
 Political opponents within the Democratic Party ran an "independent" candidate, who criticized Bailey's broken promise.
 Bailey lost the election by a wide margin to John E. Miller.

 By a margin of 91.4 to 8.6 percent, Bailey won his second term as governor in the 1938 general election over the Republican Charles F. Cole of Batesville.
 In 1940, Bailey sought a third consecutive term as governor but lost to intraparty rival Homer Martin Adkins.

 After leaving the governorship, he served as a lobbyist for a railroad union and taught law at the University of Arkansas Law School in Fayetteville.
 In 1942, he founded the Carl Bailey Company, an International Harvester franchise, which sold innovative farming machinery.
 Bailey stayed active in politics and continued to wield some influence.
 In 1944, J. William Fulbright, a congressman from Fayetteville and former president of the University of Arkansas, who had been dismissed by Governor Adkins, opposed Adkins for a U.S. Senate seat.
 Bailey supported Fulbright, who defeated Adkins and two other opponents and then served until his own defeat in 1974 by fellow Democrat Dale Bumpers.

 Death and legacy

-Bailey died of a heart attack on October 23, 1948 in Little Rock.
+Bailey died of a heart attack on October 23, 1948, in Little Rock.

 The Carl Bailey Company Building on Broadway in Little Rock is listed on the National Register of Historic Places for its architectural significance.

 The University of Arkansas maintains a scholarship to the law school in his name.